morgen-so/morgen-cw-sdk/README.md

 # Requirements
 Morgen account → [https://platform.morgen.so](https://platform.morgen.so)

-Make sure to add at least one calendar integration, to enable use-cases where the workflow inserts or modifies events on your calendar.
+Make sure to add at least one calendar integration in order to enable use-cases where the workflow inserts or modifies events on your calendar.

 # Basic Usage
-To use the SDK, first you’ll need to configure your environment in order to connect to the Morgen APIs.
+To use the SDK you’ll first need to configure your environment in order to connect to the Morgen APIs.
 To do this, set one of the following:

 ```